We’ve all done it before…

 In order to do that, we’ll need more than a single metric.

-For reasons I went over earlier, traffic and email subscribers aren’t the best metrics here (although they may be the only choice for young blogs).
+For reasons we reviewed earlier, traffic and email subscribers aren’t the best metrics here (although they may be the only choice for young blogs).

-Instead, I’d rather focus on either qualified leads or actual sales if possible.
+Instead, we’d rather focus on either qualified leads or actual sales if possible.

 A qualified lead is different for every business.
 For example, it might be a webinar participant.